- Is Visitor Insurance The Same As Travel Insurance?

 Call 1 844-542-4678 to speak to our advisors.

-Frequently Asked Questions About Visitor Health Insurance
+FAQs About Visitor Health Insurance

-Most visitors insurance offer the possibility of an extension, which is important in case your travel period is prolonged.
-Michael learned it hard: he had to extend his stay for some legal reason but had no insurance for an extra month.
+Most visitors’ insurance offer the possibility of an extension, which is important in case your travel period is prolonged.
+Michael learned it hard: he had to extend his stay for some legal reason, but had no insurance for an extra month.
 To avoid such issues, check if your chosen plan allows extensions and under what conditions you can renew your policy.

 Coverage for adventure sports is not standard and varies widely among insurance plans.
 Jenna’s experience is the kind of cautionary tale; she assumed her visitor’s insurance would pay her medical bills after her rock climbing accident, but in fact, her plan specifically didn’t cover high-risk activities.
 Look specifically for plans that include adventure sports if you look forward to engaging in such sports, or otherwise purchase an additional cover for it.